header-banner-papaya.jpg

 Did GMOs save papayas in Hawaii?

-I’m not the biggest fan of papayas.
-But I know some people love it.
-Would you believe me if I told you that GMOs have saved papayas in Hawaii from going instinct?
-Of course, there’s controversy around GMOs, but its technology was intended to help crop production.
-Read on to learn about how GMO tech saved one of the world’s favourite fruits.
+I'm not the biggest fan of papayas.
+But I know some people love them.
+Would you believe me if I told you that GMOs have saved papayas in Hawaii from going extinct?
+Of course, there's controversy around GMOs, but their technology was intended to help crop production.
+Read on to learn how GMO tech saved one of the world's favourite fruits.

 What was killing papaya plants?